Can You Sue for a Minor Dog Bite Injury in Glendale?

 For instance, the owner brought their dog out from their home without a leash.
 Another example is when the owner didn’t prevent their dog from attacking the victim.

 However, remember that the Comparative Negligence Rule applies in such a case.
 That means the judge will assign the amount of fault for the plaintiff and the defendant.

 For example, if the judge finds that the victim was 30% at fault.
 Then the victim’s compensation amount will also decrease by 30%.

 Not provoking the dog to attack you is the to avoid this consequence.
 Hiring a professional attorney in such a case also helps defend you in court.

 Compensations You can Get from a Personal Injury Claim because of Dog Bites

-The amount of compensation you deserve for sustaining dog bite injuries depends on a few factors like:
+The amount of compensation you deserve for sustaining dog bite injuries depends on a few factors:

 - Medical expenses